Police News and Police Reports on the Police

 The officer, who was not identified by the department, was placed on administrative leave during the investigation by the Brazos County Sheriff’s Office.

-The case was presented to a grand jury, which did not find enough evidence to charge the officer.
+A grand jury, which did not find enough evidence to charge the officer.

 A Bryan police officer is on administrative leave following an off-duty shooting incident that killed his neighbor’s dog.